Dimi123456789/WorldEditPrivate/SE202425/Milestone2/DesignPatterns/JoaoNascimento/DesignPatterns.md

 Location on code base: WorldEditPrivate\worldedit-core\src\main\java\com\sk89q\worldedit\registry\state

-Discussion of the rationale for identifying:
+Discussion of the rationale for identifying: Using the Template Method in AbstractProperty is crucial to ensure consistency, common code reusability, and extensibility when dealing with different types of properties.
+This results in a more robust, scalable, and maintainable design, allowing new types of properties to be easily added to the system without breaking or duplicating existing logic.

 -----------------------------------------------------------------------------------------------------------